Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Introduction

-Several previous studies have identified cohorts of interest by, for example, matching certain keywords in posts to extract a relevant set of users from Instagram \cite{correia2016monitoring}, developing regular expressions to search for a small targeted user set on X \cite{klein2022toward}, or considering all users who post content in a Subreddit related to a particular topic \cite{balsamo2021patterns}.
-However, data harvested in this way from general-purpose social media sites typically results in an overly broad cohort with a high volume of irrelevant posts.
-Additional filtering of users is usually necessary to identify the most relevant ones, especially when the initial user pool is large.
-However, in common engagement-based filtering (section \ref{sec:engagement method}) there are no guarantees that selected users engage in discourse relevant to the specific topic of choice, especially when that topic is niche or obscure.
+Previous studies have identified cohorts of interest by, for example, matching certain keywords to posts on Instagram \cite{correia2016monitoring}, developing regular expressions to search for relevant users on X \cite{klein2022toward}, or considering all users who post content in a Subreddit related to a particular topic \cite{balsamo2021patterns}.
+However, data harvested in this way, especially from general-purpose social media sites, typically results in an overly broad cohort with a high volume of irrelevant posts.
+Additional filtering of users via engagement metrics is usually necessary to identify the most relevant ones, especially when the initial user pool is large.
+Unfortunately, engagement-based filtering (section \ref{sec:engagement method}) does not guarantee that selected users engage in discourse relevant to the specific topic of choice, especially when that topic is niche or obscure.
 One way to address this limitation is to manually label posts to train classifiers for user filtering \cite{sarker2017discovering}.
 Such annotation efforts, however, are costly, laborious, and time-consuming.
 Therefore, an automated, general method to select relevant users for a topic of interest is highly desirable.

-In response, we propose a novel network-based digital cohort selection method.
-It is based on how social media users contribute to a knowledge graph (KG) that represents the associations they make among terms in a curated dictionary.
-For our epilepsy study, we curated a dictionary of medical terms from items extracted from Drugbank(v.5.1.0), MedDra, MedlinePlus, and TCMGeneDIT.
+To address these issues, we present a novel network-based digital cohort selection method.
+The aim is to include only social media users who contribute to the shortest-paths of a knowledge graph (KG)---a network representation of entities and the relationship among them \cite{fensel2020introduction,correia2025myaura}---whose weighted edges represent measured associations between pairs of terms in a target dictionary pre-selected for biomedical relevance (section \ref{knowledge network}).
+For our epilepsy study, we used a curated dictionary of medical terms from items extracted from Drugbank (v.5.1.0), MedDra (v15.0), MedlinePlus, and TCMGeneDIT (section \ref{dictionary}).
 It contains approximately 176k words that encompass drugs, allergens, medical terms, and natural products.
-This comprehensive dictionary comprises terms related not only to epilepsy but also to other diseases and conditions to facilitate the encoding of relevant associations \cite{correia2019prediction, Aehong2022}.
-We encode associations among terms in our curated dictionary from the textual content of posts made by users on each of the four social media sites we consider.
-The strength of each association is then represented as a weighted edge in the KG.
+This comprehensive dictionary comprises terms related not only to epilepsy but also to other diseases and conditions to facilitate the encoding of relevant associations \cite{correia2019prediction,min2024refinement,correia2025myaura}.